- Preparing for Graduate School

 - Your program must be administered by the Graduate School (please see list of University of Minnesota Graduate School programs)

 For those applying to the Ph.D.
 Program in Psychology: Due to the high volume of request for application fee grants for the Psychology Ph.D. program, we regret that we are not able to award the application fee grant for every request.
 Students must have participated in one of the research programs on the University of Minnesota campus.
 Unlike other institutions, the University of Minnesota must pay the fees; it is not a waiver but a grant.
 Our limited funds thus require us to follow strict guidelines.
 We do, however, advise students with their questions and encourage them to peruse the Psychology website.
 Please refer to firstname.lastname@example.org for additional admissions questions.

-The Office for Diversity in Graduate Education at the University of Minnesota will offer application fee grants to McNair Scholars who are applying to the Graduate School for Fall 2014.
+The Office for Diversity of Graduate Education in collaboration with the Office for Graduate Admissions at the University of Minnesota will offer application fee grants to McNair Scholars who are applying to the Graduate School for Fall 2015.
+The fee grants are paid by the Office for Graduate Admissions.
 Since this fund targets students (U.S. Citizens and permanent residents) with financial hardships, some students may prefer to pay the application fee.
-To qualify, students must meet the eligibility requirements mentioned above and complete the "McNair Scholar Request for Application Fee Grant On-line Form (Fall 2014)" at least two weeks before your Program deadline.
+To qualify, students must meet the eligibility requirements mentioned above and complete the "McNair Scholar Request for Application Fee Grant On-line Form (Fall 2015)" at least two weeks before your Program deadline.
 We will notify you of your eligibility, put you on our roster and inform the graduate program(s) that you are interested in applying.

 1. Complete the following request for information form (please provide this information asap or at least two weeks before your Program deadline):